AWS Workload Scanning - Details

 Panoptica automatically checks for weak passwords among local users in your Linux and Windows VMs, to safeguard your environment against unauthorized access.
 By comparing your hashed passwords to hashes of known weak passwords, Panoptica can identify local users that do not adhere to strong password policies, either in privileged or non-privileged accounts.
 Weak passwords in local user accounts are reported as risk findings in the Security Posture tab.

-Weak Password Detection is active for any account where CVE and malware scanning is enabled.
+Weak Password Detection is active for any account where workload scanning is enabled.
 No additional action is required.

 Supported OS Versions